whitfin/cachex/docs/features/cache-warming/proactive-warming.md

 Somewhat obviously these warmers can only be used if you know what types of data you're expecting to be cached.
 If you're dealing with seeded data (i.e. from a user) you probably can't use warmers, and should be looking at reactive warming instead.
 You must also consider how relevant the data is that you're caching; if you only care about it for a short period of time, you likely don't want a warmer as they run for the lifetime of the cache.

-# Infrequent Warming
+## Triggered Warming

-In some cases you may not wish to use automated interval warming, such as if your data is static and changes rarely or doesn't change at all.
-For this case Cachex v4.x allows the `:interval` to be `nil`, which will only run your warmer a single time on cache startup.
+In some cases you may not wish to use automated interval warming, such as if your data is static and changes rarely or maybe doesn't change at all.
+For this case Cachex v4.x allows the `:interval` to be set to `nil`, which will only run your warmer a single time on cache startup.
 It also introduces `Cachex.warm/2` to allow the developer to manually warm a cache and implement their own warming schedules.

-When using manual warming, your cache definition is much the same as before:
+When using manual warming your cache definition is much the same as before, with the only change being dropping the `:interval` option from the `warmer()` record:

 ```elixir
 # need our records